Youness Rahimi

 Youness Rahimi (born 13 February 1995) is a Finnish former professional football player.

 Career

 Rahimi played in the youth sector of HJK Helsinki.
 He also spent time on trial with Tottenham.

 Club

-Rahimi made his league debut on 9 July 2012 with Honka against TPS.
+Rahimi made his league debut on 9 July 2012 with FC Honka against TPS.
 On 19 October 2012, he scored his first league goal against KuPS.

-In December 2015, Rahimi signed with SJK.
+In December 2015, Rahimi signed with SJK, where he would go on to help his team secure third place in the 2016 season.
+For the 2017 season, Rahimi played at Ilves Tampere.

 He got his first stint abroad in May 2021 when he signed for Norwegian third-tier side Brattvåg IL.

 International

 Rahimi has represented Finland at youth and under-21 level.

 Personal life

 Rahimi has also a dual Moroccan citizenship.